4 current pages

-Use these when the Providence trip is still forming and a few early decisions will prevent a messy weekend later.
+Use these when the trip is still forming and early decisions can prevent a messy weekend.

-Dated Providence utility pages for what to book before you arrive, what to do when plans slip, and how to keep the trip workable while you are already in town.
+Dated Providence practical pages for what to book before arrival, what to do when plans slip, and how to keep the trip workable while in town.

-These pages are for real traveler pressure: what to lock before arrival, what to do when weather or health changes the day, and how to keep Providence simple instead of reactive.
+These pages are built for practical travel pressure: what to lock before arrival, what to do when weather or health changes the day, and how to keep Providence simple instead of reactive.

-Providence Essentials is not another guide hub.
-It is the utility layer for the questions that show up right before the trip or while you are already in town.
+Providence Essentials is the practical section for the questions that show up right before the trip or while you are already in town.

-Use these when the Providence trip is still forming and a few early decisions will prevent a messy weekend later.
+Use these when the trip is still forming and early decisions can prevent a messy weekend.

 Use these when the trip is live and you need a reliable answer fast instead of another open tab.

-Use these when Providence works best as a compact, walkable city and you want the simplest version of the trip.
+Use these when Providence works best as a compact, walkable city.

-These are the Providence pages that should answer quickly, carry their own freshness date, and push the reader into the right district, guide, or business next.
+Use these when the trip is still forming and early decisions can prevent a messy weekend.
+These are the Providence pages that should answer quickly, carry their own freshness date, and send the reader into the right district, guide, or business next.

 Lock the parts of the Providence weekend that can still break the trip if you leave them late: the hotel base, one dinner anchor, and any campus or event move that changes demand.